TosbackCgusBridge-Bot/CGUs-versions/Thehill/Privacy Policy.md

 More Hillicon Valley » E2\-Wire (Energy)

-*   Interior proposal would block oil shale development on federal lands in West
+*   Interior proposal would limit commercial oil shale development on federal lands
 *   White House says Obama is not planning a carbon tax proposal
 *   GOP Sen.-elect Jeff Flake disavows carbon tax plan

 More E2\-Wire (Energy) » Ballot Box

+*   Rep. Bono Mack concedes defeat
 *   Anti-incumbent group will be back for 2014
 *   George P. Bush eyes campaign in Texas
-*   Steve King doesn't rule out 2014 Senate bid

 More Ballot Box » On The Money

+*   Boehner: Election a 'mandate to work together' with Dems
 *   Geithner staying at Treasury into 2013
 *   Obama says deficit plan must include higher taxes for wealthy
-*   Conrad: Tax code can be more progressive without higher rates

 More On The Money » Healthwatch

+*   Firm investigated amid meningitis outbreak cuts staff
 *   HHS offers states extra time on exchanges
 *   Groups to launch campaign to keep federal research funding
-*   Conservatives press the states to keep  fighting ‘ObamaCare’

 More Healthwatch » Floor Action

+*   A closer look at next week…
-*   Senate to hold hearings on Libyan terrorist attack, meningitis outbreak
+*   Senate to hold hearings on Libya terrorist attack, meningitis outbreak
 *   RSC chair Jordan to Obama: Send 'cliff' legislation to Congress
-*   Reid tells GOP to 'come to grips,' extend tax rates for those making less than $250K a year

 More Floor Action » Transportation

-*   Auto union: Obama thankful for election support
+*   Auto workers' union: Obama thankful for election support
 *   TSA ratifies contract with government employee union
 *   Mica, Boehner to talk Transportation Committee chairmanship next week